-The overall goal of EISA's Political Parties Programme, conducted by its Governance Institutions and Political Processes (GIPPS) department, is to contribute to an open, inclusive and democratic political system.
-These interventions are located in three thematic areas of work that advance EISA's engagement with political parties:
+EISA's political parties programme, conducted by its Governance Institutions and Political Processes (GIPPS) department, aims to contribute to an open, inclusive, and democratic political system.
+Interventions are located in three thematic areas of work that advance EISA's engagement with political parties:

 - Applied research, information and data gathering to identity the needs of, and key challenges, facing political parties as well as to inform subsequent EISA programme interventions and materials development for capacity building.